 '''

+[...]

 postgresql:

 epas:

 tde:

 enabled: true

 passphraseCommand:

 name: tde-passphrase

 key: command

 '''

-$The passphrase\ command\ should\ write\ to\ standard\ output.\ For\ example,\ we\ could\ simply\ use\ echo\ my-passphrase\ .$
+The passphrase command should write to standard output.
+For example, we could simply use echo my-passphrase.

-The passphrase generated by the command will be used the same way the secretKeyRef was used, i.e. as a passphrase argument for openssl.
+The passphrase generated by the command will be used the same way the secretKeyRef was used, i.e. as a passphrase argument for openss1.